tlapinsk/CarND-Path-Planning-Project/README.md

 }
 ```

-This chunk of code (lines 261-304) help us determine which lane we are currently in and if there is a car in front of us.
+This chunk of code (lines 261-304) helps us determine which lane we are currently in and if there is a car in front of us.

 ### Behavior
 This section helps determine if we should do the following: